talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 #### _A note on data curation_

-The information presented on this page references various curated datasets or references.
+The information presented on this page references various curated datasets.

 The curation of these datasets is documented elsewhere in this repository.

-Please see the README available in the [the `data_curation/` subdirectory](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/).
+Please see the README available in [the `data_curation/` subdirectory](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/).